 Your coursework will provide an increased understanding of human needs within the built environment as required for practice or education and research.
 Coursework also fosters an interdisciplinary approach to design, while supporting independent and lifelong learning.
 In the classroom, you will focus on design knowledge and skills, as well as a comprehensive design process with emphasis on the development of programming skills.
 This includes proficiencies that address client or user goals and needs, graphic and written communication, problem solving, critical thinking, ethics, and social responsibility.
 Scholarly research is promoted through application in coursework and independent learning and the thesis or design research.

 Marymount’s CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
-The First-Professional Master of Arts in Interior Design granted by Marymount University meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
+The First-Professional Master of Arts in Interior Architecture + Design granted by Marymount University meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
 For more information about NCIDQ Exam eligibility visit: www.cidq.org/eligibility-requirements